 Participatory processes begin with elected officials dedicating resources to the process and defining broad goals and constraints.
 From there, the process can vary widely depending on the specific community and the overall goals of a particular process but the essential structure is the same.
 Usually, the municipality convenes a committee of community members representing a diverse cross-section of the community.
-In the Capital Grants Pilot, the Program Design and Review Committee works with staff to refine objectives and constraints, determine process rules and timelines, and develop an outreach plan.
+For the Community Choice Grants program, the Program Design and Review Committee works with staff to refine objectives and constraints, determine process rules and timelines, and develop an outreach plan.
 This information is assembled in a guidebook to ensure that everyone has the same access to information to impact the process.

 The formal process begins by inviting the community to brainstorm project ideas.
 Community volunteers and government staff distill ideas, refine project ideas, and develop them into feasible projects that come back to the community for deliberation and a final vote.
 The projects with the most votes are implemented.
 A key difference in participatory budgeting processes is that the public's participation is not advisory - the vote itself decides which projects will be implemented with available funds.
-1

-1 Metro Council makes all final grant awards for the Nature in Neighborhoods Capital Grants program, including the Capital Grants Pilot.
+&lt;sup>1 Metro Council makes all final grant awards for the Nature in Neighborhoods Capital Grants program, including Community Choice Grants.